maim-lain/mythicmanor/walkthrough.md

 ### Day 2 - Tuesday
 #### Morning:
-- Fanora 2 - Morning - Her room | Visit her.
 - New Lark Mall -> Mini Mart -> Buy the plumbing pipe
+- Bathroom -> Click the exclaimation mark box in the top right
-- Bathroom
+- Fanora's room

 #### Afternoon:
-- Nefari 1 - Afternoon - Library | Talk to her.
-- Velle 1 - Afternoon - Gym>Workout Room | Click on equipment, workout, workout with Velle.
-- Esther 2 - noon garden
-- Naira 2 - Afternoon - Cafe | Chat with her.
+- Library -> Chat with Nefari
-- Nefari 2 - Afternoon - Library | click bookshelves
+    - Optional: Best Responses
+        - Reading is one of my hobbies
+        - Sure
+        - If you need more material..
+- Fitness Center -> Workout
+    - Yeah
+    - Ask for help
+    - Go inside
+    - Just peep

 #### Night:
--
+- Computer -> GameHub

 #### Late night:
--
+- Surveillance -> Esther
+- Pornland -> Watch the 3rd video

 <br>
 <br>